mediaexmachina/weblivegraphics/README.md

 ### Layers

 Layers (`OutputLayersDto` class), are the base logic for display blocks.
-The full object is sended to clients pages via STOMP, on each edits.
+The full object is sended to clients pages via _Server Sent Event (SSE)_, on each edits.
 It doesn't contain data informations, only declarations for the front.
 It doesn't contain template or style either.
-Data informations can be sended by Stomp, but via another/separate topic, and it's not cover by Layer logic.
+Data informations can be sended by SSE, but via another/separate topic, and it's not cover by Layer logic.

 The layers can contain one or many layers (`GraphicKeyerDto` classes), and a layer contain some items (`GraphicItemDto` classes).